Once I found out my niece was pregnant and saw the theme she chose for her nursery I wanted to make this macrame dream-catcher for her new addition.

 Once I had everything, I was so excited to get started!
 I absolutely love learning a new craft!
 To make this Macrame Dreamcatcher I only had to learn 4 knots, from there it was just a lot of repetition!

 First the Larks Head, the Square Knot, Spiral Stitch and finally the Double Half Hitch!
 You can learn all these knots here!

-I started by just wrapping the 2 hoops with the Ganxxet Cord, attaching the cord to the hoop with a little hot glue and wrapped the cord over it.
+Get started by wrapping the 2 hoops with the Ganxxet Cord.
+To attach the cord to the hoop, use a little hot glue and wrapped the cord over it.
 I just kept wrapping and every couple inches I added more hot glue to wrap over to make it really secure.

 I also wore gloves so I made sure not to discolor the white cord in any way!

-Once I had the hoop covered I wrapped the embroidery thread around a glue stick to make it easier to weave the dream catcher web!
+Once I had the hoop covered I wrapped the embroidery thread around a glue stick to make it easier to weave the Macreme dream-catcher web!
 Then added the beads so I could drop them in as I go.

 Take a look at this video to learn how to weave a dream catcher web!